Joe1363/responsive_table/README.md

       ...
     </div>

-From here add div "rt_tr" with the first containing divs with "rt_th".
+From here add div class "rt_tr" to function as your table tr and divs with class "rt_th" as your table th.

     <div class="resp_table">
         <div class="rt_tr">